alekfed/alekfed-site/content/en/skills/go.md

 +++

-After spending some time using Python alone, I felt that I need some relatively low-level language with a sane threading model (at the operating system level, without tricks with `async`/`await` around a single-threaded event loop) and, well, that has a large and active ecosystem!😅 I didn't want to go back to C++ and mess with JVM-based languages, so the choice fell on Go.
+After spending some time using Python alone, I felt that I need some relatively low-level language with a sane threading model (at the operating system level, without tricks with `async`/`await` around a single-threaded event loop).
+And it would be good if that language had a large and active ecosystem!😅 I didn't want to go back to C++ and mess with JVM-based languages, so the choice fell on Go.

 In Go, I wrote a couple of small web-services for the e-commerce platform that I developed: